 The University of Notre Dame’s McGrath Institute for Church Life will invite ten clergy-lay teams from a diverse range of parishes to develop and implement a project intended to renew Catholic preaching in its setting.
 As the individual projects conclude, Notre Dame will work with the teams to develop resources that the McGrath Institute will make available to other parishes and dioceses so that they can implement similar projects in their own contexts.
 Grant awarded in 2022.

-The University of Redlands and its San Francisco School of Theology will work collaboratively with the Center for Faith and Justice to help preachers address complex challenges facing their communities.
+The University of Redlands and its San Francisco Theological Seminary will work collaboratively with the Center for Faith and Justice to help preachers address complex challenges facing their communities.
 Program offerings will include online educational opportunities on effective preaching practices, seminary courses focused on preaching on justice-oriented challenges, peer cohorts for pastors to learn from one another about best preaching practices, in-person preaching-focused educational events, workshops and conferences, and new resources to support preachers in their ongoing professional development.
 Grant awarded in 2023.

 The University of Southern California’s Center for Religion and Civic Culture (CRCC) will recruit 15 to 20 preachers from diverse backgrounds and different areas of greater Los Angeles to form a learning cohort focused on self-assessment, congregational needs, technology and media production for preaching, and preaching for impact.
 The pastors also will receive training and funding to develop and lead cohorts in their own geographic areas of southern California.
 CRCC will also host a series of public conversations on the “Craft of Preaching.”
 Grant awarded in 2022.